andela-oagunbiade/doc-mgt-system/README.md

 - Create a `.env` file in your root directory as described in `.env.sample` file

 ## Testing
+- Run DB migrate commmand with `npm run db:migrate`.
+You should however, first, prepend the `db:migrate` script in the package.json with your database URL string to have something like : `DB_URL=postgres://username:password@host:port/DB_NAME node_modules/.bin/sequelize db:migrate` else the migrations files will be imported into your default POSTGRES database.
 - Run Test `npm test`

 ## Usage